allan-pg/Course-Management-System/README.md

 ## 📓 Project Overview

-This Course Management System is a database-driven solution designed to manage the relationships between students, instructors, and courses.
+Course Management System is a database-driven solution that stores students information, students enrollments courses offered, and instructors for the courses offered and designed to manage the relationships between students, instructors, and courses.
 It enables tracking of enrollments, grades, and overall course performance.
-Built using PostgreSQL on Aiven and managed through DBeaver, it includes schema design, data population with Faker, performance queries, and visualization using Power BI.
+It is Built using PostgreSQL on Aiven and managed through DBeaver.

 ---